 Do you find yourself running late on a consistent basis?

+What about forgetting appointments?
 Do you feel you are forgetting something, but don’t know what it is?

 In our podcast, Adjusting Your Schedule Without Adding Stress, Pete and I talk about how to decide what to add to your schedule and how to best prepare for the change.

 - You may want to change the sound of the alarm from time to time or even have a different sound for different activities to catch your attention.

 Now's the time to take control of your time, try these two, simple habits today!